aveldanov/TheGameApp/README.md

 ### Technologies/technique used

--    `Random.org` API to generate random numbers
+-    `random.org` API to generate random numbers
 -    Use of graphic tools to great visuals - Canva and Appicon
--    Arrays and Dictionary manipulation
--    Sort, combine, zip
--    API session with a task to read and transfer data
+-    Delegate Pattern to transfer data between classes
--    While and For loops to control the flow of the app
--    Map methods and closures to map through elements of arrays/dictionaries
--    DispatchQueue.main.async method to run async GET requests
+-    Depenency Injectction to streamline testing
+-    External library to animate textflow
+-    Combined `tableView` views
--    Xcode UIKit
+-    MVVM model
+-    Separated business logic from views

 ### How to clone and run the app